Is My Kid Smoking Pot?

 28 grams or an ounce aka an “ounce”, “O” or “whole” = $180-240

 Obviously higher quantities can be purchased for much higher costs.
-Chances are, unless your child had access to large amounts of money, the above noted list will cover what they may be purchasing.
+Chances are however, that unless your child had access to large amounts of money, the list above should cover the bulk of their purchases.

 Munchies/Dry Mouth

 The hungry feeling that usually accompanies getting high is referred to as “having the munchies”.
-If your kid starts eating large amounts of food at odd times you may want to check into it.
-Occasionally pot smokers will get strange cravings for food they rarely, if ever, eat when not under the influence.
+If your kid starts eating unusually large amounts of food at odd times you may want to check into it.
+Occasionally pot smokers will get strange cravings for food they rarely eat when not under the influence.
 Dry mouth is also common after smoking pot.
-Although it’s a small sign, a person who has just smoked almost always has a beverage nearby.
+A person who has just smoked will typically have a beverage nearby.

 Phones/Friends

 A kid who has started smoking pot needs a place to get it from.
 You may notice that your child is taking more phone calls, many in private.
 New friends may or may not appear.
-Friends and acquaintances may stop by for short periods of time and leave…just enough time for a drug deal.
+Friends and acquaintances may stop by for short periods of time and leave (just enough time for a drug deal).
 Your child may start taking more rides with friends, giving you brief, false explanations as to where they have been.
 Their time away from home becomes more and more unaccounted for.
-Also be wary if, when returning home, your child heads straight to their rooms without stopping to speak to anyone, and stay there (hiding) for a considerable amount of time.
+Also be wary if after returning home, your child heads straight to their room without stopping to speak to anyone, and stays there (hiding) for a considerable amount of time.

 Typical Bags of Pot